Should You Play Video Blackjack or Live Blackjack?

 You might consider switching to video blackjack if you are a dedicated low-roller gambler, like me.
-The minimum hand bet on video blackjack is usually as low as one dollar.
+The minimum bet on video blackjack is usually as low as one dollar.
 Although most casinos in Las Vegas require a minimum of $15 to play blackjack, it’s not difficult to find smaller casinos that offer the game at $5 per hand.
-You can also find low-rent casinos that have minimums of $1 or $3.
-That’s harder, though.)
+You can also find low-rent casinos that have minimums of $1 or $3, although that’s harder to find.

 Is it worth the effort?

-This article examines the pros and cons to video blackjack compared with live Blackjack.
+This article examines the pros and cons of video blackjack compared with live blackjack.
 You will also find some observations on online blackjack.
-Although it is very similar in terms, of game-play, and rules, to video blackjack, it is not as easy to play.
+Although it is very similar in terms of gameplay and rules to video blackjack, it is not as easy to play.

 Video Blackjack – Lower Minimum Bets